-As simplistic as it is irresistibly catchy, “Turn It Up” feels like a spontaneous creation; one gets the sense that it didn’t take the artist much longer to record than it took to write.
-The song opens with a false start, as a single bar of Prince’s rhythm guitar gives way to the Linn LM-1’s insistent kick drum, snare, and handclaps.
-An undulating bass synth leads into the main keyboard line: another of Prince’s synthesizers–most likely the ever-popular Oberheim OB-X–doing its best impression of a Farfisa organ on a ’60s garage rock track.
+As simple as it is irresistibly catchy, “Turn It Up” feels deceptively like a spontaneous creation.
+One gets the sense that it didn’t take much longer to record than it took to write; yet according to sessionographer Duane Tudahl, it may have been the song Prince tinkered with most in the sessions for 1999, with tracking spread out over two days and additional overdubs completed in early May.
+The song opens with a false start, as a single bar of rhythm guitar gives way to the Linn LM-1’s insistent kick and snare.
+An undulating bass synth leads into the main keyboard line: another of Prince’s synthesizers–most likely the ever-popular Oberheim OB-X–doing its best impression of a frat-rock Farfisa organ.
 That synth hook proceeds to drive the rest of the song, with Prince’s vocals mimicking its sing-song melody throughout.
 Even the “chorus” is less a distinct part of the song than a frequently-repeated chunk of verse: “Turn it up, turn it up, baby / Come and play with my controls / Turn it up, turn it up, baby / Work me like a radio.”

-Given Prince’s longstanding affection for Joni Mitchell, it seems reasonable to assume that her 1972 single “You Turn Me On, I’m a Radio” was a source of inspiration for his own entry in the volume-control-as-extended-sexual-metaphor canon.
+Given Prince’s longstanding affection for Joni Mitchell, it seems reasonable to assume that her 1972 single “You Turn Me On, I’m a Radio” inspired his own entry in the volume-control-as-extended-sexual-metaphor canon.
 But Mitchell’s song was steeped in irony: asked by her label to deliver a “radio-friendly” song, she’d planted her tongue firmly in cheek and written a song from the perspective of an actual horny radio.
 Prince, by contrast, dives into “Turn It Up” with impressive sincerity and single-minded intensity, as if “horny radio” was the role he’d always dreamed of playing.

-The first version of “Turn It Up” (labeled “#1” on most bootleg compilations) goes nowhere in its three minutes and 40 seconds, but it has fun getting there.
+The first circulating version of “Turn It Up”–labeled “#1” on most bootleg compilations, and likely the product of the first day of tracking–goes nowhere in its 3:40 runtime, but it has fun getting there.
 Prince runs through an undifferentiated cluster of chorus/verse, modulating his vocals from a simple plea (“My signal’s gettin’ kinda weak”) to an exaggerated simper (“Work it ’til my clothes are wet”) to a deranged shriek (“I wanna drown in your body’s sweat”).
 Then he lays back and lets the arcade-game synth-bass take over, uttering a few masturbatory hisses and gasps before starting the whole sequence anew.
 A few subtle elaborations–siren-like sustained synthesizers in the first half, a serrated-edge rhythm guitar line and ping-ponging phased keyboards in the second–play against the repetitiveness of the song’s structure.
 After the fourth repetition of the chorus (such as it is), Prince finally breaks the loop with a dramatic, half-spoken bridge: “Come on baby, what’s it gonna be? / Are you gonna do it or are you gonna leave it up to me? / Are you gonna stop?
 Are you gonna drop? / Kiss me!
 Kiss me!”
 A piercing gospel scream brings the song to its climax–followed, of course, by one more go-around on the chorus.